SECOND QUARTER, JUNE 2015 VOLUME 29, NUMBER 6

 Schedule of 2015 Events: June 6 & 7; June 27 & 28; July 18 & 19; August 8 & 9; and August 29 & 30.

 Sign up for the Free Internet Version of this Newsletter

 We strongly encourage you to sign up for the free on line version of this newsletter.
 The Internet version is better.
 This is because you can immediately click directly to many of the subjects which we discuss; because the on line version is in full color; because we link you directly to locations through GPS and Google Earth technology; and because you can watch the free video segments which we incorporate into our stories.
 Actually, the video segments show the adventures better than I can write them!

 Signing up also places you on our Political Action Team.
 Things happen so fast these days; it takes too long to organize political action through the U.S. mail.
-As an example, just a few years ago, in concert with other mining organizations, our Internet Action Team killed anti-mining legislation in Oregon in less than a week.
+As an example, by contacting our supporters this way, in a matter of hours, we recently generated a large bundle of letters to the California Supreme Court.
 All of these future battles will be organized over the Internet since it is so much faster.
 Please join us in the battle to maintain our remaining freedoms!